krivenko/libcommute/doc/loperator/hilbert_space.rst

   *Defined in <libcommute/loperator/hilbert_space.hpp>*

-  A helper factory function that constructs an :class:`hilbert_space` instance from an expression :expr:`expr` using an :ref:`elementary space constructor <es_constructor>`.
+  A helper factory function that constructs an :class:`hilbert_space` instance from an expression :var:`expr` using an :ref:`elementary space constructor <es_constructor>`.
 This function is a more convenient equivalent of one of :class:`hilbert_space`'s constructors.